 You can instantly and easily make your Twitter account less visible by setting your tweets to protected rather than the default, which is unprotected tweets When your tweets are set as protected, only your approved followers can find and see your tweets, see your tweets appears under hashtag fees a view your Twitter activity.

 Keep in mind that authorizing a third party application to view your Twitter may give up that app access to your protected tweets, so perhaps it is a good idea to avoid those if you desire privacy in regards to your content.

 Similar to Twitter, Instagram’s main privacy setting is it’s a private or public option.
 An individual Instagram account functions very much the same as Twitter’s protected tweets.
 However, please be aware that if you share your private Instagram posts FaceBook, Twitter, and anyone with the direct URL can publicly view the photo or post.
 Third-party app authorizations may also search engines to index your photos.
 Instagram proves the Instagram help page for more information and FAQs

-Mainly a business and career networking platform, it is essential to be aware that LinkedIn broadcasts any changes to your profile, displays your activity feed and connections publicly and tells others when you’ve viewed their profile.
-You can change all of these settings in your Settings and Privacy page.
+Mainly a business and career networking platform, it is essential to be aware that LinkedIn broadcasts any changes to your profile, displays your activity feed and connections publicly, and tells others when you’ve viewed their profile.
+You can change all of these settings on your Settings and Privacy page.

 LinkedIn explains how to do it and offers other account setting adjustments and options.
-In this ever-changing world in which we live in, social media is becoming more and more prevalent.
+In this ever-changing world in which we live, social media is becoming more and more prevalent.